NoteDance/Note/README.md

 # Create neural network:
 - **Every neural network is regarded as an object, and the neural network object is passed into the kernel and trained by the kernel.
 To build a neural network that can be trained on Note, you need to follow some rules, otherwise you will get errors during training.
 You can see the examples of neural networks in the documentation.
 You can first learn the rules from the simple neural network examples named nn.py, nn_acc.py, and nn_device.py.
 Then, you can write a Python module for your neural network class and import it.
 Next, pass the neural network object to the kernel and train it.**

-- **Neural network class should define a forward propagation function fp(data), and if using parallel kernel, it should define fp(data,p) where p is the process number. fp passes data and returns output, a loss function loss(output,labels), and if using parallel kernel, it should define loss(output,labels,p) where p is the process number. loss passes output and labels and returns loss value.
-If using parallel kernel, it should also define an optimization function opt(gradient,p) and GradientTape(data,labels,p) where p is the process number. opt passes gradient and returns parameter, GradientTape passes data and labels and returns tape, output and loss.**
+- **Neural network class should define a forward propagation function fp(data), and if using parallel kernel, it should define fp(data,p) where p is the process number. fp passes in the data and returns output, a loss function loss(output,labels), and if using parallel kernel, it should define loss(output,labels,p) where p is the process number. loss passes in the output and labels and returns loss value.
+If using parallel kernel, it should also define an optimization function opt(gradient,p) and GradientTape(data,labels,p) where p is the process number. opt passes in the gradient and returns parameter, GradientTape passes in the data and labels and returns tape, output and loss.**

 **Examples of training neural networks with kernel are shown below.**